mcyenikoylu/pinterest-product-catalogs/README.md

 # pinterest-product-catalogs

-Automatically pin your products on your WooCommerce site to Pinterest.
+WordPress Plugin that automatically catalogs your products on your WooCommerce site to Pinterest.

 ## Getting Started